 Another risk for bonds is inflation.
 Rising inflation is very bad news for bonds (unless they are inflation-linked), as it means the flat rate of return they offer is essentially worth less in real terms.

 Short duration bonds are naturally more liquid than their long-dated cousins.
 In a rising yield environment this is a particular advantage, as it means the cash flows from frequently maturing bonds can be regularly re-invested at higher yields in the market.
-As I’ve already mentioned above, at some point yields will start to move in this direction.
-With a potential US rate rise on the cards, this could be sooner than we think.

 In the meantime, however, short duration bonds in a fund also bring the benefit of lower transaction costs.
 Turnover can be minimised because bonds naturally reach maturity and pay out, meaning there’s less need to ‘trade’ holdings.